Soko101/SLUGFEST/README.md

 Recreated my Professor's remake of Twitter or X as it is now called.

-This was a collaborative and hence each page was created by a different student, however I worked on the feed page and slimetrail.
+This was a collaborative project and hence each page was created by a different student, however I worked on the feed page and slimetrail.

 Below is just a summary/architecure of the feed page as an example: